-Wharton’s EMBA Career Team addresses the needs of our students from across industries and roles, with the understanding that flexibility is critical as your career evolves.
+Wharton’s EMBA Career Management office meets the needs of our students from across industries and roles, with the understanding that flexibility is critical as your career evolves.
 Some of the services the team provides include:

 - Career programs, workshops, speakers, and informational resources that address a wide range of career topics and industries in the marketplace.